Braslava/travel-planner/readme.md

 # News Sentiment Analysis with MeaningCloud

+**A web tool that allows users to run Natural Language Processing (NLP) on articles or blogs found on other websites.**

 This is a single-page web application which uses [MeaningCloud](https://learn.meaningcloud.com/developer/sentiment-analysis/2.1/doc) sentiment analysis API to perform qualitative assesment of a user's entered news item.

 This project demonstrates the following front end web development skills: